Robust Universal Braiding with Non-semisimple Ising Anyons: Non-semisimple Topological Quantum Computation

 \subsection{Multiqubit operations}

 Using the Jucys-Murphy braids, it is possible to immediately extend the single qubit universality result to any qubit in $\H_n$.

-\begin{proposition} The matrix representation of the operators $(J_{2i},\mathbf{b}_{2i+1})$ acting on the normalized basis of $i^{th}$ qubit of $\mathcal{H}_n^{{\rm comp}}$ are all given by the same matrices from \eqref{eq:J1b2_normalized}, so that $J_{2i} = J_1$ and $\mathbf{b}_{2i+1} = \mathbf{b}_{2}$, for all $1 \leq i \leq n$. \end{proposition}
+\begin{proposition} The matrix representation of the operators $(J_{2i-1},\mathbf{b}_{2i})$ acting on the normalized basis of $i^{th}$ qubit of $\mathcal{H}_n^{{\rm comp}}$ are all given by the same matrices from \eqref{eq:J1b2_normalized}, so that $J_{2i-1} = J_1$ and $\mathbf{b}_{2i} = \mathbf{b}_{2}$, for all $1 \leq i \leq n$. \end{proposition}

-\begin{proof} To see that $J_{2i}$ acts on the $i$th qubit consider that $J_{2i}$ commutes with fusions among the first $2i$ anyons as in Figure~\ref{fig:jucys_murphy}.
+\begin{proof} To see that $J_{2i-1}$ acts on the $i$th qubit, consider that $J_{2i-1}$ commutes with fusions among the first $2i$ anyons as in Figure~\ref{fig:jucys_murphy}.
 The result is a local computation identical to the single qubit calculations. \end{proof}

 The eigenbasis of the mutually commuting Jucys-Murphy operators is also advantageous from the perspective of studying positivity of the inner product, essentially reducing to our single qubit computations.
 We illustrate with the two qubit space $\H_2= \Hom(\alpha,\alpha\otimes 1\otimes 1\otimes 1\otimes 1)$.
-This space is six dimensional, with a basis given by
+This space is six-dimensional, with a basis given by

-As in the case of quantum computing with Fibonacci anyons~\cite{Cui-leak}, the two-qubit Hilbert space has dimension greater than four, so a four-dimensional subspace—referred to as the \emph{computational space}—must be identified.
+As in the case of quantum computing with Fibonacci anyons~\cite{Cui-leak}, the two-qubit Hilbert space has dimension greater than four, so a four-dimensional \emph{computational space} must be identified.
 Care must be taken to ensure that braiding operations preserve this subspace, as transitions into the orthogonal complement (the \emph{non-computational space}) constitute \emph{leakage}.

 The basis vectors in the computational space are chosen due to their resemblance to the single-qubit basis.
 This makes the computation of the norm of computational basis states particularly easy: it amounts to applying \eqref{eq:norm_of_ket0} and \eqref{eq:norm_of_ket1} twice: